-One aspect of CEM that will be particularly examined will be the development of a city-wide transport information service.
+One aspect of CEM that is being particularly examined is the development of a city-wide transport information service.
 This service, called MotionMap, will be delivered as an app that continuously describes the real-time movements of people and vehicles across the city.
-It will include embedded timetables, car parking, bus and cycleway information and estimates of congestion and crowd density in different parts of the city.
+The App has embedded timetables, car parking, bus and cycleway information, and estimates congestion and crowd density in different parts of the city.

 The video below is an introduction to our approach in developing MotionMap.

 A demonstration system of MotionMap will be used to explore how this type of user-focused information might influence travel behaviour and transform the provision of all types of transport services in Milton Keynes.
 It will not only be an information system in its own right, allowing people to provide personalised travel information, but will act as a platform on which community groups and businesses can build new, cloud enabled, transport services.

 Sensors for People

 The detailed specifications for MotionMap were completed and a specialist consultant was appointed to develop and demonstrate the app.
 Extensive sensor network development, testing and demonstration has now been completed.
 These include using small cameras and visual analytics to provide data on car park occupancy, congestion and how crowded the local buses are.

 MotionMap will be launching its Beta phase in early 2017!
 Contact email@example.com to join.
 MotionMap will also be incorporated into the Cambridge and Milton Keynes Transport Strategy as its legacy beyond MK:Smart and the HEFCE funds.

 We will also take the Milton Keynes’ predictive traffic models to explore how MotionMap can help cut anticipated future congestion.
 We also aim to explore the potential for how MotionMap can help enable novel forms of public transport (e.g. driverless pods and buses-on-demand).